-While it is not required to have a theme for the shower, it can certainly make things easier (and more fun!) when it comes to planning and decorating.
+While it is not required to have fun bridal shower themes, it can certainly make things easier when it comes to planning and decorating.
 Having a theme can add some flair to the food options, invitations, and of course, decor.
 Have fun and get creative with the theme you pick.
 Whatever theme you go with, it should complement the bride’s interests and personality.
 Here are a few fun theme options to get those creative juices flowing.

 - Brunch and bubbly

 - Donuts and diamonds

 - Or even after her favorite movie or T.V. show (did someone say Game of Thrones?)

 Bridal shower invites should go out to guests six to eight weeks in advance, so plan accordingly.
 Make sure you have everything planned, finalized, purchased, and then mailed out.

 Sending the invitations out six to eight weeks in advance will give guests enough time to clear their calendars, find the perfect gift, and RSVP to your invite.